-First of, the HubSpot CMS is more than just a CMS.
-HubSpot is a holistic platform that manages your website, CRM, marketing and customer service on one platform.
+First, the HubSpot CMS is more than just a CMS.
+HubSpot is a holistic platform that manages your website, CRM, marketing, and customer service on one platform.

 While WordPress and similar platforms can be a great CMS to create a website or a blog, for IoT companies that have aggressive growth goals, the HubSpot CMS is the clear winner.
 The ease of use and powerful functionality will make both marketers, IT, and developers happy, and serve your company’s growth goals well.

-The advice in this article are simple, but rarely implemented.
-Most IoT websites have a generic value proposition, a complicated design, ineffective case studies, uninteresting content, and is built on a CMS that is hard to manage.
-No matter how innovative your product is, an Iot website can not move the needle for your business if these factors are in place.
+The advice in this article is simple but rarely implemented.
+Most IoT websites have a generic value proposition, a complicated design, ineffective case studies, uninteresting content, and are built on a CMS that is hard to manage.
+No matter how innovative your product is, an IoT website can not move the needle for your business if these factors are in place.

 So, to review.
-If you can say that each of the following five statements are true, then your website is doing its job:
+If you can say that each of the following five statements is true, then your website is doing its job:

 Is your IoT company’s website great?
 If it isn’t, why not?
 And, more importantly, what will you do now to make it great?